-For decent conversions rates, make sure to run regular usability testing of all website buttons.
+For decent conversion rates, run regular usability testing of all website buttons.

 Bad usability examples and conversion issues.
 The “Buy in 1 click” and “Buy on credit” buttons don’t work.

-After users click the “Buy on credit” button, they should see a window with the schedule of monthly payments and credit terms.
+After users click the “Buy on credi” button, they should see a window with the schedule of monthly payments and credit terms.
 They won’t bother with calling your manager to clarify the details.
 It’s always easier to close the tab and find another website.
 The “Buy in 1 click” button is handy for returning customers who regularly buy from you and value their time.
-If it doesn’t work, such users will quickly switch to a more convenient online store.
 You should always be proactive with such conversion and UX issues.

-Poor usability examples.
+Poor user experience examples.
 The filters and color selection buttons don’t work.

 If colors matter, customers should be able to check the product in different colors.
-In case they cannot do this, users will search the picture on other websites and place an order somewhere else.
+If they cannot do this, users will search for the picture on other websites and place an order elsewhere.

 The broken rating and review functionality can make users think that website owners disregard their opinion.
 This causes distrust and a negative attitude towards the website.

-Bad usability examples.
+Bad user experience examples.
 Non-clickable banner on the main page.

-Apart from being non-clickable, the analyzed banner also has no calls-to-action.
+Apart from being non-clickable, the analyzed banner has no calls to action.
 Fortunately, website owners can easily fix this UX flaw.
-They just need to add a working “Learn more” or “Visit” button.
+First, they need to add a working “Learn more” or “Visi” button.

 Non-clickable shopping cart